Gluten Free Chocolate Cake Recipe from Scharffen Berger Chocolate

 - 2 cups almonds toasted and finely ground

-- Lightly grease and flour the pan and line the bottom with parchment paper.
+- Lightly grease and flour the springform pan and line the bottom with parchment paper.

 - In the top of a double boiler or in a bowl placed over a pan of simmering water, melt the chocolate and coffee, stirring frequently.
 Set aside to cool slightly.

-- With a hand held mixer, or heavy-duty mixer with the paddle attachment, beat the butter and 3/4 cup of the sugar until ivory colored.
+- With a hand-held electric mixer, or heavy-duty stand mixer with the paddle attachment, beat the butter and 3/4 cup of the sugar until ivory colored.
 Add the egg yolks, two at a time.
 Continue to beat until the mixture is light and airy.
 Fold in the chocolate.

 - In a clean dry bowl using clean dry beaters, whip the egg whites with the salt until soft peaks form when the beaters are lifted.
 Gradually beat in the remaining two tablespoons sugar until the egg whites are stiff but not dry.
 Fold the ground almonds into the whites.